Cognitively Inspired Learning of Incremental Drifting Concepts: Related Work

 \section{Related Work}

-The problem of continual learning of incremental drifting concepts lies in the intersection of \textit{lifelong learning} to encode drifting concept classes and \textit{incremental learning} to incorporate new concept classes.
-In a lifelong learning setting, the number of classes are usually assumed to be fixed, but the distribution of sequential tasks is non-stationary.
-In an incremental learning setting, concept classes are learned sequentially while the conditional distribution for each concept class is stationary.

 \textbf{Continual learning:} the major challenge of continual learning is tackling catastrophic forgetting.
-Most CL works consider vision tasks but CL has been shown to be feasible for natural language processing domains~\cite{jin2021lifelong}.
 Previous works in the literature mainly rely on experience replay~\cite{li2018learning}.
 The core idea of experience replay is to implement pseudo-rehearsal by replaying representative samples of past tasks along with the current task data to retain the learned distributions.
 Since storing these samples requires a memory buffer, the challenge is selecting the representative samples to meet the buffer size limit.
 For example, selecting uncommon samples that led to maximum effect in past experiences has been found to be effective~\cite{schaul2015prioritized}.
 However, as more tasks are learned, selecting the effective samples becomes more complex.
 The alternative approach is to use generative models that behave more similar to humans~\cite{french1999catastrophic}.
 Shin et al.~(\cite{shin2017continual}) use a generative adversarial structure to mix the distributions of all tasks.
 It is also feasible to couple the distributions of all tasks in the bottleneck of an autoencoder~\cite{rostami2019Complementary,rostami2020generative}.
 The shared distribution then can be used to generate pseudo-samples~\cite{rannen2017encoder}.
 Weight consolidation using structural plasticity~\cite{lamprecht2004structural,zenke2017temporal,kirkpatrick2017overcoming} is another approach to approximate experience replay.
-The idea is to identify important weights that retain knowledge about a task and then consolidate them according to their relative importance for past tasks in the future.
+The idea is to identify important weights that retain knowledge about a task and then consolidate them according to their relative importance for past tasks.
 Continual learning of sequential tasks can be improved used high-level tasks descriptors to compensate for data scarcity~\cite{rostami2020using}.